jasgarcha/read-wav-file-header/README.md

 For example, `ABCD -> (AB)(CD)-> (CD)(AB) -> CDAB`.

 The output is analogous to converting the bytes from big endian to little endian.
 In Java, the primitive `byte` data type is signed, ranging from -128 to 127, whereas I assume a byte is an unsigned 8-bit integer, ranging from 0 to 255.
-A bit mask was applied to offset signed bytes into the unsigned range, producing the desired decimal value.
+A bit mask was applied to offset signed bytes into the unsigned range to produce the desired decimal value.